-The S3CC9LC 16-bit RISC Microcontroller for Smart Card, Revision 2 is integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
-A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target Lite [9, chapter 2.1].
+The S3CC9LC 16-bit RISC Microcontroller for Smart Card, Revision 9 with optional secure RSA 3.7S and ECC 2.4S Crypto Library and specific IC Dedicated Software is integrated circuit (IC) providing a platform to a smart card operating system and smart card application software.
+A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target Lite [9], chapter 2.1.
 The complete hardware description and the complete instruction set of the TOE is to be found in guidance documents delivered to the customer, see table 2.

-The TOE consists of the 18 subsystems (15 hardware / 3 software) as defined in evaluation documentation.
-For the implementation of the TOE Security Functions basically the components processing unit (CPU) with ROM, EEPROM, RAM, I/O, Deterministic Random Number Generator (DRNG), TORNADO, Clock, Timer / 16-bit Timer and 20-bit Watchdog, Detectors and Security Control, RESET, Address and Data Bus, DES, Power Control, MPU / Memory Protection Unit, Testrom_code, RSA Crypto Library and DRNG Library are used.
+The TOE consists of the 19 subsystems (15 hardware / 4 software) as defined in evaluation documentation.
+For the implementation of the TOE Security Functions basically the components processing unit (CPU) with ROM, EEPROM, RAM, I/O, Deterministic Random Number Generator (DRNG), TORNADOTM, Clock, Timer / 16-bit Timer and 20-bit Watchdog, Detectors and Security Control, RESET, Address and Data Bus, DES, Power Control, MPU / Memory Protection Unit, Testrom_code, RSA crypto Library, DRNG Library and ECC Library are used.
 Security measures for physical protection are realised within the layout of the whole circuitry.
+For more details refer to [9], chapter 2.1.
+The Special

-The Special Function Registers, the CPU instructions and the various on-chip memories provide the interface to the software using the Security Functions of the TOE.
+Function Registers, the CPU instructions and the various on-chip memories provide the interface to the software using the Security Functions of the TOE.

-The subsystem Testrom_code stored on the chip, is used for testing purposes during production only and is completely separated from the use of the embedded software by disabling before TOE delivery.
+The subsystem Testrom_code stored on the chip (Test ROM), is used for testing purposes during production only and is completely separated from the use of the embedded software by disabling before TOE delivery.

-The TOE includes also functionality to calculate single DES operations, but part of the evaluation is the Triple-DES operation only.
+The TOE includes also functionality to calculate single DES operations, but part of the certification is the Triple-DES operation only.